krepoli/CS-330/README.md

 # Installation and Setup

-## 1. Choose an IDE
+1. Choose an IDE

-I will be using Visual Studio Code as my programming environment for this tutorial because I have used it in the past and find the interface easy to use.
+I will be using Visual Studio Code as my programming environment because the interface easy to use.
 Use this link to install [VS Code](https://code.visualstudio.com/download).

-## 2. Install the C/C++ extension for VS Code
+2. Install the C/C++ extension for VS Code

-Search for this in the Extensions view on VS Code.

-## 3. Install a Compiler
+3. Install a Compiler

 **Windows:**
 download MinGW-w64 via [MSYS2](https://code.visualstudio.com/docs/cpp/config-mingw)